coagentpai/pipeplay-ha/README.md

 3. Check PipePlay logs for any errors
 4. Ensure PipeWire/PulseAudio is running on the PipePlay host

+### Authentication Issues

+1. **"Authentication failed - check your API key"**:
+   - Verify the API key is correct in the integration configuration
+   - Check if authentication is enabled on the PipePlay service
+   - Look for the generated API key in PipePlay logs or config file
+2. **Connection works without API key but fails with key**:
+   - Authentication may be disabled on the PipePlay service
+   - Remove the API key from the integration config if auth is not needed

 ### State Not Updating

 1. Check network connectivity between Home Assistant and PipePlay